-This page is dedicated to basic information about the equipment used in HEMA and will be updated with more information as I work my way through it.
+This page is dedicated to basic information about the equipment used in HEMA and will be updated as I write on specific topics.

 - Understanding Ratings